OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 Finally, verify that the server or termination proxy at which the HTTPS connection terminates is configured according to best practices.
 See also the [OWASP Transport Layer Protection cheat sheet](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Transport_Layer_Protection_Cheat_Sheet.md "Transport Layer Protection Cheat Sheet") and the [Qualys SSL/TLS Deployment Best Practices](https://dev.ssllabs.com/projects/best-practices/ "Qualys SSL/TLS Deployment Best Practices").

-## Making Sure that Critical Operations Use Secure Communication Channels (MSTG-NETWORK-5)

-### Overview

-For sensitive applications like banking apps, [OWASP MASVS](https://github.com/OWASP/owasp-masvs/blob/master/Document/0x03-Using_the_MASVS.md "The Mobile Application Security Verification Standard") introduces "Defense in Depth" verification levels.
-The critical operations (e.g., user enrolment and account recovery) of such applications are some of the most attractive targets to attackers.
-This requires implementation of advanced security controls, such as additional channels to confirm user actions without relying on SMS or email.

-Note that using SMS as an additional factor for critical operations is not recommended.
-Attacks like SIM swap scams were used in many cases to [attack Instagram accounts, cryptocurrency exchanges](https://motherboard.vice.com/en_us/article/vbqax3/hackers-sim-swapping-steal-phone-numbers-instagram-bitcoin "The SIM Hijackers") and of course [financial institutions](https://www.fintechnews.org/sim-swapping-how-the-mobile-security-feature-can-lead-to-a-hacked-bank-account/ "SIM swapping") to bypass SMS verification.
-SIM swapping is a legitimate service offered by many carriers to switch your mobile number to a new SIM card.
-If an attacker manages to either convince the carrier or recruits retail workers at mobile shops to do a SIM swap, the mobile number will be transferred to a SIM the attacker owns.
-As a result of this, the attacker will be able to receive all SMS and voice calls without the victim knowing it.

-There are different ways to [protect your SIM card](https://www.wired.com/story/sim-swap-attack-defend-phone/ "How to protect yourself against a SIM swap attack"), but this level of security maturity and awareness cannot be expected from a normal user and is also not enforced by the carriers.

-Also the usage of emails shouldn't be considered as a secure communication channel.
-Encrypting emails is usually not offered by service providers and even when available not used by the average user, therefore the confidentiality of data when using emails cannot be guaranteed.
-Spoofing, (spear|dynamite) phishing and spamming are additional ways to trick users by abusing emails.
-Therefore other secure communication channels should be considered besides SMS and email.

-### Static Analysis

-Review the code and identify the parts that refer to critical operations.
-Make sure that additional channels are used for such operations.
-The following are examples of additional verification channels:

-- Token (e.g., RSA token, YubiKey),
-- Push notification (e.g., Google Prompt),
-- Data from another website you have visited or scanned (e.g. QR code) or
-- Data from a physical letter or physical entry point (e.g., data you receive only after signing a document at a bank).

-Make sure that critical operations enforce the use of at least one additional channel to confirm user actions.
-These channels must not be bypassed when executing critical operations.
-If you're going to implement an additional factor to verify the user's identity, consider also one-time passcodes (OTP) via [Google Authenticator](https://github.com/google/google-authenticator-android "Google Authenticator for Android").

-### Dynamic Analysis

-Identify all of the tested application's critical operations (e.g., user enrollment, account recovery, and financial transactions).
-Ensure that each critical operation requires at least one additional verification channel.
-Make sure that directly calling the function doesn't bypass the usage of these channels.

 ## References

 ### OWASP MASVS

 - MSTG-NETWORK-1: "Data is encrypted on the network using TLS.
 The secure channel is used consistently throughout the app."
 - MSTG-NETWORK-2: "The TLS settings are in line with current best practices, or as close as possible if the mobile operating system does not support the recommended standards."
-- MSTG-NETWORK-5: "The app doesn't rely on a single insecure communication channel (email or SMS) for critical operations, such as enrollments and account recovery."

 ### Android